Having trouble in healing after divorce? This reader is:

 Here’s a benefit of being the one broken up with: Unlike the person who ended the relationship, you will never have doubt that you did the right thing, or that things might have been different had you tried harder.

 In this reader’s case, she didn’t make the choice.
 Her husband wanted the divorce.
 She had no control, which means there is no self-doubt, guilt, or indecision.
 Now, is that easy to deal with?
 Absolutely not.
 It is brutal.

 How about the person who leaves?
 Leaving someone can feel incredibly painful.
 The advantage of that?
 It was YOUR decision, and hopefully you are confident that you did the right thing.
 But leaving someone does not come without guilt possibly (even if it isn’t justified), sadness, doubt, and so many other emotions.
 You can leave someone and still feel anger, resentment, fear, etc.

-So, whether you were left or you left someone, getting over the hurt isn’t easy, but I can tell you that you WILL get over it at some point.
+So, whether you were left or you left someone, healing after divorce isn’t easy, but I can tell you that you WILL get over it at some point.
 It takes time, patience, working on yourself, acceptance, faith, and self-love.

 Here is what I want to do to help this reader begin healing after divorce.
 Pretend I am a psychic who is able to see into your future.
 And, let’s say this is what I predict for this reader:

 It is five years from now.
 You are sitting at a kitchen table having dinner with an attractive man, who seems really happy being there.
 On your left ring finger is a diamond and a wedding band.
 The two of you are laughing.
 Why?
 Because your baby (who is sitting in a high chair next to you) has food all over his or her face and he or she is giggling.
 The guy gets up and cleans the baby off, and then leans over and gives you a kiss.
 You look very very happy.